 If you chose not to open a port prior to installing MySQL on Windows Vista or newer, you can choose to use the MySQL Server Configuration Wizard after installation.
 However, you must open a port in the Windows Firewall.
 To do this see the instructions given in Section 126.96.36.199.1, “Downloading and Starting the MySQL Installation Wizard”.
 Rather than opening a port, you also have the option of adding MySQL as a program that bypasses the Windows Firewall.
 One or the other option is sufficient—you need not do both.
 Additionally, when running the MySQL Server Configuration Wizard on Windows Vista or newer, ensure that you are logged in as a user with administrative rights.

-You can launch the MySQL Configuration Wizard by clicking the MySQL Server Instance Config Wizard entry in the MySQL section of the Windows Start menu.
+You can launch the MySQL Configuration Wizard by clicking theentry in the section of the Windows menu.

 Alternatively, you can navigate to the